freakydude/klipper-serial-btt/README.md

       M600
       ```

-### Other slicers
+### For other slicers

-Will work similar, please adapt accordingly and make a pull request here, if you like to.
+It will work similar, please adapt accordingly and make a pull request here, if you like to.

 ## Done